sanjaiyan-dev/uk-nmsw-ui/README.md

 # NMSW UI
 National Maritime Single Window - NMSW

-This is the front end, and will connect to the data-api when available
+This is the front end, and connects to the data-api

 ## Requirements